-On March 9, 2020, seven surviviors of sexual abuse by disgraced movie producer Harvey Weinstein published an Open Letter calling on New York’s Attorney General Letitia James to renegotiate the terms of a proposed “global settlement” that would resolve all civil sexual harassment and sexual assault cases against Weinstein.
+On March 9, 2020, seven survivors of sexual abuse by disgraced movie producer Harvey Weinstein published an Open Letter calling on New York’s Attorney General Letitia James to renegotiate the terms of a proposed “global settlement” that would resolve all civil sexual harassment and sexual assault cases against Weinstein.

-“We have been told that your office supports the proposed civil settlement of all Weinstein-related sexual harassment and sexual assault cases,” the settlement reads in part.
+“We have been told that your office supports the proposed civil settlement of all Weinstein-related sexual harassment and sexual assault cases,” the letter reads in part.
 “We ask you to reconsider.
 The settlement is insulting to all of the survivors in that it represents a small fraction of what should be paid by Mr. Weinstein, his former directors and officers, and large multi-billion dollar insurance companies.”